w314/notes/javaNotes/javaTopics.md

 cat
 grep
 cp

-source control management
+113 source control management

-Git Fundamentals
+114 Git Fundamentals

-Day 4
-Understand how to push to repo
+115 Understand how to push to repo

-Understand how to use branches
+116 Understand how to use branches

-Understand how to merge
+117 Understand how to merge

-Week 8 Assessment
-Day 1
-DCL
+118 DCL

-TCL
+119 TCL

-Transactions
+120 Transactions

-Transaction properties
+121 Transaction properties

-aggregate functions
+122 aggregate functions

-scalar functions
+123 scalar functions

-GROUP BY
+124 GROUP BY

-Day 2
-Functions
+125 Functions

-Stored Procedures
+126 Stored Procedures

-Triggers
+127 Triggers

-Sequences
+128 Sequences

-Indexes
+129 Indexes

-Day 3
-Algorithm
+130 Algorithm
 Note: The types of algorithms mentioned in the lesson are supplementary to know.

-The common Big O Notations
+131 The common Big O Notations

-Factory Pattern
+132 Factory Pattern

-Singleton Pattern
+133 Singleton Pattern

-Day 4
-Bubble Sort
+134 Bubble Sort

-Merge Sort
+135 Merge Sort

-Binary Search
+136 Binary Search

-Linear Search
+137 Linear Search

-Week 9 Assessment
-Day 1
-Optionals
+138 Optionals
 using Optional.of(), Optional.empty(), Optional.ofNullable(), and isPresent() and get(), orElse()
 Everything else is supplementary

-Overview of the Reflection API
+139 Overview of the Reflection API

-How to use Class class and related classes in reflect package to find and work with class members Stream API terminal vs intermediate operations reduction operations common terminal operations reduce() forEach() common intermediate operations filter() map() sorted()
+140 How to use Class class and related classes in reflect package to find and work with class members

-Day 2
+141 Stream API

+142 terminal vs intermediate operations

+143 reduction operations

+144 common terminal operations reduce() forEach()

+145 common intermediate operations filter() map() sorted()

-Threads
+146 Threads

-Thread class and Runnable interface important class members
+147 Thread class and Runnable interface

+148 important class members

-Thread states
+149 Thread states

-concurrency
+150 concurrency
-Day 3

 Know the following concepts at a high level:
-Deadlock
+151 Deadlock

-Livelock
+152 Livelock

+153
 Producer-Consumer Problem